Xilinx/Vitis_Accel_Examples/host/p2p_fpga2fpga_bandwidth/details.md

 P2P FPGA to FPGA
 =============
 PCIe peer-to-peer communication (P2P) is a PCIe feature which enables two PCIe devices to directly transfer data between each other without using host RAM as a temporary storage.
-The latest version of SDx PCIe platforms support P2P feature via PCIe Resizable BAR Capability
+The latest version of Vitis PCIe platforms support P2P feature via PCIe Resizable BAR Capability

 In this Example we highlight the data transfer between FPGA and FPGA devices.
 The current design support P2P between 2 similar FPGA devices.
 User can update the makefile if need to run P2P between different FPGA cards.